Mariners expected to call-up outfield prospect Jake Fraley for his MLB debut

 With Mitch Haniger and Braden Bishop still on the injured list, Domingo Santana still unable to play in the field and Mallex Smith finding the ire of manager Scott Servais for repeated mental mistakes, the Mariners have been using infielders in two of the outfield spots often in games.

 Fraley, 24, was acquired in the offseason along with Smith from the Rays in exchange for Mike Zunino, Guillermo Heredia and Michael Plassmeyer.
 A former second-round pick from the 2016 draft by the Rays, Fraley dealt with injuries early in his career.
 He impressed the Mariners with a solid showing in spring training.
-He got off to a torrid start with Class AA Arkansas, slashing .313/.386/.539 with 15 doubles, two triples, 11 homers and 47 RBIs before being promoted.
+He got off to a torrid start with Class AA Arkansas, slashing .313/.386/.539 with 15 doubles, two triples, 11 homers and 47 RBIs before being promoted to Tacoma.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.